volk22kamin/big_id_assignment/README.md

 - Sets up persistent volume claims with the specified storage class
 - Mounts the persistent volume to `/data/db`
 - Maintains the same service endpoints for client/server connectivity

+## Future Considerations

+- **Helm Chart Values / Loops**
+  Currently, environment variables, volumes, and other pod settings are defined explicitly.
+In a larger chart, it’s recommended to:
+  - Iterate (`range`) over `.Values.envs` for environment variables.
+  - Iterate (`range`) over `.Values.volumes` and `.Values.volumeMounts`.
+  - This ensures new items can be added without modifying templates, making the chart more robust and maintainable.

+- **DNS & Service Discovery**
+  For now, the client requires manual updates of the server’s Service IP.
+Future-proofing:
+  - Can use Route53 or any other dns provider.
+  - deploy LB.